 Even if you have hired a personal injury attorney, it is still in your best interest to gather as much evidence as you can.

-Evidence includes any correspondence such as emails, certified mail receipts, phone records, photographs, video, etc. In addition to that, individuals can also use police, medical, and insurance records to back their claim.
+Evidence includes any correspondence such as emails, certified mail receipts, phone records, photographs, videos, etc. In addition to that, individuals can also use police, medical, and insurance records to back their claim.

 #2- Hire an Attorney